MarkSchae/MARSCH25097_PTO2501_GroupA_MarkSchaefer_CDV01/README.md

     - **Achievable**: Set a study schedule of 10-15 hours per week for 12 months.
 Open a line of communication with at least 5 of my peers.

     - **Relevant**: This goal will provide the necessary skills to develop websites and applications from the ground up that are scalable and user-friendly.
-I am being provided with professional feedback from a acomplished coding coach.
+I am being provided with professional feedback from an acomplished coding coach.
 If I do well, I will be integrated into the CodeSpace network which will be a great step forward to getting a job in the tech industry.

     - **Time-bound**: Complete the bootcamp within 12 months.

     **Goal 2:** Secure an Entry-Level Full-Stack Developer Job

-    - **Specific**: Obtain a full-time or part-time entry-level software developer job (preferably in a enviroment where I can be mentored).
+        - **Specific**: Obtain a full-time or part-time entry-level software developer job (preferably in an environment where I can be mentored).
 A bonus would be to work in a company that values mentorship and upskilling their employees for the future.
 I imagine I would need some time and experience before I become a valuable employee in the tech industry.

-    - **Measurable**: Apply to at least 5 jobs per week and attend interviews until securing a appropriate position to start to build my future in the industry.
+    - **Measurable**: Apply to at least 5 jobs per week and attend interviews until securing an appropriate position to start to build my future in the industry.
 Reach out to my network for advice and guidance throughout this process.

     - **Achievable**: Leveraging my results in the bootcamp.
-Building a professional portfolio using the end to end projects that I competed in the bootcamp and the other courses that I have completed.
-Ensuring that my online presence is set up to attrack potential employers.
+Building a professional portfolio using the end to end projects that I completed in the bootcamp and the other courses that I have completed.
+Ensuring that my online presence is set up to attract potential employers.
 Keeping in touch with my network of peers, especially the ones already working in the industry.

     - **Relevant**: This job will teach me real-world development processes and provide exposure to the full development cycle from front-end to back-end.
 I will be exposed to the industry and the workflow for software developers in this type of industry.
-I will learn what the day to day of a person in sofware development and what is expected at each level of employment.
+I will learn what the day to day of a person in software development and what is expected at each level of employment.

-    - **Time-bound**: Secure a entry level position within 3-6 months after completing the bootcamp.
+    - **Time-bound**: Secure an entry level position within 3-6 months after completing the bootcamp.

     **Goal 3:** Learn the Skills Necessary for my personal project/business (using the game dev platform as a base example).
 Pick a field in the industry to focus on and start to position myself to get a job in that field.
-I will use the example of game engine programmer as the field that I settled on.
+I will use the example of a game engine programmer as the field that I settled on.

     - **Specific**: While working at the entry-level position, I will learn the key skills required to launch a game dev platform, including advanced web development, e-commerce features, and real-time functionality (e.g. WebSockets).
-Grow in my skill-set and experience enough to be considered for a junior-mid level position in the indusrty(specifically as a game engine programmer or any position within a company tha builds and maintains a game engine).
+Grow in my skill-set and experience enough to be considered for a junior-mid level position in the industry(specifically as a game engine programmer or any position within a company that builds and maintains a game engine).
 Start applying for jobs specifically in the game engine industry.

     - **Measurable**: Research and learn through online courses, tutorials, and projects focused on game dev platforms, building game engines, and e-commerce systems.
 Build small proof of concept projects based on each new area of learning.
 Start in a position in a company that specifically works on game engines.

     - **Achievable**: Dedicate 5-10 hours per week towards building a roadmap of what skills are required and beginning the process towards acquiring these skills.
 One small project a month on key learning areas.
-Reasearch companies that specialize in the field of game engine design and maintainence, apply to these companies (one every 2 weeks) after 6 months of working in my entry level software dev job.
+Research companies that specialize in the field of game engine design and maintenance, apply to these companies (one every 2 weeks) after 6 months of working in my entry level software dev job.

     - **Relevant**: Learning these skills and working in the particular field will be crucial for building and maintaining the platform once I am ready to launch it.
 This is inline with my final goal of being able to own my own business.